Akiko Nagashima

-Akiko Nagashima (長嶋亜希子 〈ながしま あきこ〉maiden name: 西村〈にしむら; January 5, 1943 - September 18, 2007) was a Japanese businesswoman and the wife of former Yomiuri Giants star Shigeo Nagashima.
+Akiko Nagashima (長嶋亜希子, Akiko Nagashima) was a Japanese businesswoman and the wife of former Yomiuri Giants star Shigeo Nagashima.
 She served as the representative director of Nagashima's personal office, Office N Co., Ltd.

 Early life, education, and family

 Akiko Nishimura was born in Shibuya, Tokyo (her parents' registered domicile was Kagoshima Prefecture).
 Her grandfather, Nishimura Tatsugoro, ran the publishing company Toundo Bookstore, publishing some of the most notable poetry collections in literary history, including Ishikawa Takuboku's "A Handful of Sand" and "Sad Toys," Saito Mokichi's "Red Light," Kitahara Hakushu's "Paulownia Flowers," and Wakayama Bokusui's "Separation."
 Nishimura was also active as a poet under the name Nishimura Yokichi, and is known as one of the pioneers of colloquial tanka poetry.
 Akiko's father, Nishimura Mitsuo, served as president of Naigai Publishing.

 While attending Denenchofu Futaba Junior and Senior High Schools, Akiko Nishimura studied in the United States, graduating from a local high school and College of Saint Teresa in Winona, Minnesota.
 She was fluent in English, French, and Spanish.